KatECN11/night_writer/dtr_memo.md

 Workload Expectations (What features do we each want to work on?):

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
+    git commit every 20 minutes.
+Push working branch onto github at every end of working day to keep updated.
+    Each person will submit the PR for their branch.
+Other person will review and merge to master.
+We will notify the other team member every time this is done.

 Expectations for giving and receiving feedback: